esmee-ramdien/To-do-list/README.md

 The application is built using **React.js**, a JavaScript framework that aligns with **Bizcuit's** tech stack.
 While I am more familiar with **Vue.js**, I chose **React** to expand my knowledge of different JS frameworks and improve my flexibility as a developer.
 This decision also allows for better integration with the team's existing tools and practices.

 ### Backend
-For the backend, I selected **Express.js**, which is known as a fast and minimal API framework that offers simplicity.
+For the backend, I selected **Express.js**, which is known as a fast and minimal API framework.
 It allows for easy extension with middleware, such as its Basic Auth library, which enables for basic HTTP authorization.

 I chose **SQLite3** as the database due to its simplicity and great support.
 Given the small scope of this project, setting up a dedicated SQL server would be overkill, and **SQLite3** provides an efficient and lightweight alternative.